 - If a marketplace, such as eBay, allow adding multiple categories to a product, this mapping will not work for the second category.
 You will need to upload this category value as a regular entry with already correct value.

 Step 4 – Preview

 You can see what data is loaded.
-Please review it carefully, it can reveal issues such as missing column, empty cells etc. Keep in mind you will not see here columns which you marked as ignored in the previous step.
+Please review it carefully, it can reveal issues such as missing column, empty cells, etc. Keep in mind you will not see here columns that you marked as ignored in the previous step.

 Step 5 – accuracy check

 - In this step, our system is searching for potential issues with your data.
 Please keep in mind, it can detect many, but not all the problems.
 Among issues which we can detect are: